rayark/mast/doc/index.md

 - [Documentation](https://rayark.gitlab.io/mast/)

 ## What is Mast?

-Mast is a coroutine library extending **iterator block** feature of C# language.
-It provides a more convenient and functional way to adopt the concept of **Coroutine**.
-It is widely used and becomes a fundamental keystone of developing game projects with Unity3D in [Rayark Inc](https://www.rayark.com).
+Mast is a C# library providing **functional** and concise ways to adopt the concept of Coroutine independently of Unity.
+It is developed and open-sourced by [Rayark Inc](https://www.rayark.com) under the MIT license.

 ## Install